dvdxtrn/weaviate/README.md

 - **Terraform and Python scripting**, however, are not tools I use daily.
 I approached those parts of the challenge as a chance to **display my existing aptitude and demonstrate my ability to learn quickly and adapt**.
 My goal wasn’t to be perfect, but to reflect how I would ramp up in a real environment — with production-quality practices, clean structure, and practical implementation.

 - **Post-mortems and incident analysis** are squarely within my domain of expertise.
 One of my primary responsibilities was Incident Management.
-As a technical leader, if the issue could be identify and resolved without needing the SME, I would have effectively saved valuable resources that could be spent on other high priority tasks for both operations and development teams.
-When this was not possible, the decision to declare an incident was swift and assumed the Incident Commander role end to end.
+As a technical leader, if the issue could be identifed and resolved without needing to involve the SME, I would have effectively saved valuable resources that could be spent on other high priority tasks for both operations and development teams.
+When this was not possible, the decision to declare an incident was swift and I assumed the Incident Commander role end to end.

-This mindset is how I operate as an SRE: I lean into unfamiliar areas, ask the right questions, and aim for scalable, supportable solutions even when I’m not the domain expert.
+This mindset is how I operate as an SRE and a leader: I lean into unfamiliar areas, ask the right questions, and aim for scalable, supportable solutions even when I’m not the domain expert.
 I applied those same principles here — treating each deliverable with care, structure, and the intent to grow.

 ---